wermipls/rana/src/music/renoise_research.md

 There's an "auto fade" option, which applies a fade in+out to a sample.
 The 1-tap fadeout starts 12ms before the end of the sample, and settles at about -72dB at the last sample.
 Fade in seems to use a similar coefficient.

 The maximum number of sample voices an instrument can play on a single note column (think release tails, or NNA of `Continue`) is 12.
-The sample voices are shared across the entire instrument, so if you e.g. have 12 different samples playing in an instrument at the same time, it essentially turns monophonic.^[It also has a funny consequence: if an instrument has more than 12 samples assigned to the same note, a note event will only play the 12 last ones. "imagine someone doing manual additive synthesis in renoise with the sampler and getting mad at this"] This is easy to implement and simplifies channel state allocation.
+The sample voices are shared across the entire instrument, so if you e.g. have 12 different samples playing in an instrument at the same time, it essentially turns monophonic.[^1] This is easy to implement and simplifies channel state allocation.

+[^1]: It also has a funny consequence: if an instrument has more than 12 samples assigned to the same note, a note event will only play the 12 last ones. "imagine someone doing manual additive synthesis in renoise with the sampler and getting mad at this"

 ## Modulation

-Modulation appears to be processed at intervals of 1/256th of the tempo (so e.g. for 120BPM, modulation gets processed at a rate of 512 Hz). `Volume`, `Panning`, and `Drive` are ramped linearly between points. `Cutoff` and `Resonance` appear to use some single-tap smoothing coeffecient instead^[This may be inherent to the filters themselves, rather than the modulation system.
-However, the coefficient present in the `Analog Filter` effect is different and smoothes parameters much more aggresively, even at the "Instant" inertia setting.]. `Pitch` is not interpolated at all.
+Modulation appears to be processed at intervals of 1/256th of the tempo (so e.g. for 120BPM, modulation gets processed at a rate of 512 Hz). `Volume`, `Panning`, and `Drive` are ramped linearly between points. `Cutoff` and `Resonance` appear to use some single-tap smoothing coeffecient instead[^2]. `Pitch` is not interpolated at all.

+[^2]: This may be inherent to the filters themselves, rather than the modulation system.
+However, the coefficient present in the `Analog Filter` effect is different and smoothes parameters much more aggresively, even at the "Instant" inertia setting.

 Modulation devices modulate the input with an operand of choice.
 Since division is available, it's possible to reach values such as infinity (positive and negative) and NaN.
 By the end of the modulation chain, infinity (regardless of sign) gets substituted with max value, while NaN gets substituted by zero.
 The values always get clamped.
 The range is 0 to 1.0 for `Cutoff`, `Resonance` and `Drive`.
 For `Panning` and `Pitch`, the range is instead -1.0 to 1.0.
 Volumes range from 0.0 to 4.0 (about +24.08dB).
 There is a limit of 12 modulation devices per target.